Nina Fefferman: Early life and education

 Nina Fefferman is the daughter of Julie and Charles Fefferman; her father is a mathematician at Princeton University.
+She is the sister of composer Lainie Fefferman.

-She studied mathematics to get her bachelor's degree in science from Princeton in 1999.
-She later received her Master of Science degree from Rutgers University in 2001 and her Ph.D. in biology from Tufts University in 2005.
+She studied mathematics to get her bachelor's degree in math from Princeton in 1999.
+She later received her Master of Science degree in math from Rutgers University in 2001 and her Ph.D. in biology from Tufts University in 2005.
 Her thesis was on using mathematical models in evolutionary biology and epidemiology.